This blog was first published in 2020 and updated on December 8, 2021.

 Financial Models in Excel

-An Excel financial model mathematically represents a company, a financial asset or portfolio of assets/companies.
+An Excel financial model mathematically represents a company, a financial asset or a portfolio of assets/companies.
 Prepare financial models according to a purpose.
 Two popular models are:

 - Three Statement